The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Sharp interfaces: medium with a non-trivial pinning interval at every direction

-\begin{definition} A pair $(S,U)$ of sets in $\R^2$ with piecewise smooth boundaries, $U$ open and $S$ a closed subset of $\overline{U}$, is called a local supersolution if $S$ is a supersolution of \eref{sieqn} in $U$. \begin{enumerate}[label = $\triangleright$] \item Given a local supersolution we call $n_S$ to be the outward normal to $\partial S$ and $\tau_S$ to be the corresponding tangent vector which is the outward normal rotated by $90$ degrees clockwise. \item We say that a pair of local supersolutions $(S_1,U_1)$ and $(S_2,U_2)$ is disjoint if $U_1 \cap U_2 = \emptyset$. \item A local supersolution is called an edge if $U$ is simply connected and $S$ splits both $U$ and $\partial U$ into exactly two connected components. \item If $U^C$ has exactly two connected components we call $\partial_{out}U$ to be the boundary of the unbounded component of the complement, $\partial_{in}U$ to be the boundary of the bounded component of the complement, and we call $\textup{fill}(U)$ to be the union of $U$ with the bounded component of its complement. \item A local supersolution is called a node if $U^C$ has exactly two connected components and $\partial_{out} U \subset S$ and $\partial_{in} U \subset S^C$. \end{enumerate} \end{definition} See \fref{nodes and edges} for a graphic representation of a node and edge local supersolution.
+A local supersolution $(S,U)$ is called a \emph{piecewise smooth local supersolution} if $S$ and $U$ are both bounded and piecewise smooth. \begin{enumerate}[label = $\triangleright$] \item Given a local supersolution we call $n_S$ to be the outward normal to $\partial S$ and $\tau_S$ to be the corresponding tangent vector which is the outward normal rotated by $90$ degrees clockwise. \item We say that a pair of local supersolutions $(S_1,U_1)$ and $(S_2,U_2)$ is disjoint if $\overline{U}_1 \cap \overline{U}_2 = \emptyset$. \item If $U$ is doubly connected (i.e., $U$ is connected and $\mathbb{R}^{2} \setminus U$ consists of exactly two connected components), we call $\partial_{out}U$ to be the boundary of the unbounded component of the complement, $\partial_{in}U$ to be the boundary of the bounded component of the complement, and we call $\textup{fill}(U)$ to be the union of $U$ with the bounded component of the complement. \item A piecewise smooth local supersolution $(S,U)$ is called a \emph{smooth patch} if $\partial S \cap U$ equals the image of a single smooth curve. \end{enumerate} \end{definition}

+As a basic building block, we will use so-called \emph{supersolution edges} and \emph{supersolution nodes}, defined next.